 SHRA will continue to evaluate its programs and adjust as necessary in future One-Year Action Plans.
-Direct homebuyer assistance programs were not directly funded using CDBG or HOME resources in 2022.
+Direct homebuyer assistance programs were not directly funded using CDBG or HOME resources in 2023.
 However, the infrastructure that enabled the development of Del Paso Nuevo - a new community of affordable homes - was financed using a Section 108 loan and debt services is paid using CDBG funds.
-The last phase of Del Paso Nuevo is currently under development.
+The last phase of Del Paso Nuevo was completed in 2023.

-SHRA administers the Home Repair Program.
+SHRA administers the Home Repair Program and will continue to do so in future action plan years.
 Through the use of CDBG funds, the Home Repair Program offers grants to low-income households (50% of median income) for emergency/health and safety repairs and accessibility modifications for disabled homeowners and renters that earn less than 80% of median income.
 SHRA multifamily new construction and rehabilitation programs were funded with HOME and leveraged dollars from bonds and tax credits, state, local, and private sources.